Signal Reconstruction from Phase-only Measurements: Uniqueness Condition, Minimal Measurement Number and Beyond: Comparison with previous works

 We provide one more interesting comparison to close this section.
-Recall that our Theorem \ref{T6} gives that a generic $\textbf{A}$ of $\mathbb{C}^{(2d-1)\times d}$ is almost everywhere magnitude retrievable.
-Nevertheless, it was shown in Theorem 3.5 in \cite{huang2021almost} that a generic $\textbf{A}$ of $\mathbb{C}^{(2d-1)\times d}$ is not almost evewhere phase retrievable\footnote{More precisely, the set of $\x$ that can not be uniquely specified (up to a global phase factor) by $|\textbf{Ax}|$ has positive Lebesgue measure.}.
-For general linear measurement, this seems to somehow indicate the phase is more informative than the magnitude.
+Recall that our Theorem \ref{T6} states that a generic $\textbf{A}$ of $\mathbb{C}^{(2d-1)\times d}$ is almost everywhere magnitude retrievable.
+Nevertheless, it was shown in Theorem 3.5 of \cite{huang2021almost} that, a generic $\textbf{A}$ of $\mathbb{C}^{(2d-1)\times d}$ is not almost evewhere phase retrievable\footnote{More precisely, the set of $\x$ that can not be uniquely specified (up to a global phase factor) by $|\textbf{Ax}|$ has positive Lebesgue measure.}.
+For general linear measurement, this seems to indicate the phase is (slightly) more informative than the magnitude.

-\section{Affine Phase-only Reconstruction}
+\section{Affine phase-only reconstruction}